Chapter 16: Inside Riedel

 “The architecture is the same.”

 She didn’t argue.
 She didn’t reassure him.
-He heard her breathing in the dark, and it was enough, and it was not enough, and Rook pressed her weight against his leg and he put his hand on her head and held it there.
+She lay beside him in the dark with her hand on his shoulder and his breathing against her palm, and it was enough, and it was not enough, and Rook pressed her weight harder against his leg and he reached down and put his hand on her head and held it there.

-Hank sat on the edge of the bed with his hands on his knees.
-Palms down.
+Hank sat on the edge of the bed.
+Palms down on his knees.
 Scarred thumb.
 Callus ridge.
-The inventory that was supposed to confirm ownership.
-His hands.
-His.

 He did not go back to sleep.